Everyone is going through something

 If I have one regret - not starting therapy early enough.

-There’s great online resources like BetterHelp (and many other online therapy services) that you can choose from if your town does not offer in office therapy visits.
+There are great online therapy resources like BetterHelp (and many others) that you can choose from if your town does not offer in office therapy visits.

 This is a topic that gets the front seat in the month of May but I believe in having this conversation 365 days a year.